-Between January 2010 and September 2012 (the month prior to when this is written) a total of 4.2 million jobs were added to non-farm payrolls with 4.7 million jobs having been added to the private sector.
+Between January 2010 and May 2014 (the month prior to when this is updated) a total of just over 8.7 million jobs were added to non-farm payrolls with nearly 9.4 million jobs having been added to the private sector.
 Even though more than 500,000 government jobs have been lost due to State and Local budget cuts, the number of employed finally exceeded the number they were when the recession began in January 2008. the economy was falling into a deep pit when Obama began his presidency; deeper than any President since Truman has faced and we've finally crawled out of it.

-This may not sound like much but, keep in mind: George HW Bush netted only 1.2 million total jobs (265 thousand in the private sector) in his only term and George W Bush lost a total of 13,000 jobs his first term (13,000 fewer people were working at the end of his first term than in the beginning).
-In fact, 646 thousand fewer people were working in the private sector in January 2009 than January 2001 (See Jobs).
+For comparison, George HW Bush netted only 1.2 million total jobs (265 thousand in the private sector) in his only term and George W Bush lost a total of 13,000 jobs his first term (13,000 fewer people were working at the end of his first term than in the beginning).
+In fact, 549 thousand fewer people were working in the private sector in January 2009 than January 2001 (See Jobs).
 And neither Bush began their presidencies with nearly as many job losses.

 The trend in the unemployment rate under Obama so far bears an eerie resemblance to that of Ronald Reagan’s first term (see Unemployment).
 Both Presidents started with a rather high unemployment rate (7.4% in February, 1981, 8.3% in February, 2009).
 For both Presidents the rate rose substantially in the beginning of their first terms only to drop back down by the end.
 For Reagan it rose to 10.8% by November, 1982 and then dropped back to 7.3% by the end of his first term.
-For Obama, it rose to 10.0% in October of 2009, leveled off, then dropped substantially in the last year and a half to where it is now at 7.8%. (see graph)
+For Obama, it rose to 10.0% in October of 2009, leveled off, then dropped substantially in the last four years half to where it is now at 6.3%. (see graph)

 The Peak under Obama isn’t as high or as sharp as it was under Reagan but the overall trend is very similar.
 In both cases, the unemployment rate rose sharply in the beginning then dropped later in the terms.